Backgrounder on Reactor License Renewal

 The decision to seek license renewal rests entirely with nuclear power plant owners.
 This choice is typically based on the plant’s economic situation and whether it can meet NRC requirements.
 Each power reactor is licensed based on a specific set of requirements, depending primarily on its design.
 This set of requirements is called the plant’s “licensing basis.”
 The license renewal review process provides continued assurance that the current licensing basis will maintain an acceptable level of safety for the period of extended operation.

-As of February 2018, the NRC has renewed the operating licenses of 89 commercial nuclear reactors.
-Three of those have since ceased operations, while 47 have entered their extended period of operation.
+As of January 2022, the NRC has renewed the operating licenses of 94 commercial nuclear reactors.
+Fifty-eight entered their extended period of operation; eight of those have since ceased operations.
+An additional reactor with a renewed license shut down before reaching 40 years of operation.

-The NRC and the industry are currently focusing on "subsequent license renewals," which would authorize plants to operate beyond the 60 years of the initial license and the first renewal.
-Subsequent license renewals would also be for 20 years.
+The NRC and the industry are currently focusing on "subsequent license renewals," which authorizes plants to operate beyond the 60 years of the initial license and the first renewal.
+Subsequent license renewals are also for 20 years.
 The NRC has developed guidance for staff and licensees specifically for the subsequent renewal period.
 The first subsequent license renewal application, for the Turkey Point Units 3 and 4 reactors, was submitted to the NRC in January 2018.
+The NRC issued the Turkey Point renewal in December 2019.
+As of January 2022, the NRC has issued subsequent renewed licenses for six reactors, and applications are under review for an additional nine reactors.

 In 1982, the NRC established a comprehensive program for nuclear plant aging research.
 These research results concluded that most nuclear plant aging issues are manageable and do not pose technical issues that would prevent them for operating additional years beyond their original 40-year license period.